travetto/travetto/module/compiler/README.md

   * Utilizes `es2015` ```Proxy```s to allow for swapping out implementation at runtime

 Additionally, there is support for common AST transformation patterns to facilitate all the transformers used throughout the framework.
-Transformations are defined by `support/transformation.<name>.ts` as the filename.
+Transformations are defined by `support/transformer.<name>.ts` as the filename.
 The schema for a transformer is:

+**Code: Sample transformer, registration and execution**
 ```typescript
   export class CustomerTransformer {
     after: ['base'],